PaleovirologyLab/hi-fever/README.md

 ## Optional parameters and example inputs

-Workflow to run, intended for either single cluster/cloud nodes (LOCAL) or for cloud batch services (BATCH) (default: LOCAL).
+Workflow to run, LOCAL: for single nodes on clusters or cloud, BATCH: for cloud batch services (default: LOCAL).

 - `--entry BATCH`

+For cloud batch only, specify the cloud storage bucket.

+- `--bucket_name my-bucket`

 Custom protein query file (default: protein_query.fasta).